 Crisps, Glorious Crisps

 In 2011, we were approached by Tyrrells – the premium English crisp brand – to raise awareness for its range of snacks.
 The brief asked us to coordinate an ‘entertaining’ launch whilst nurturing the brand’s artisanal roots.
-Over the years, we’ve dragged up all sorts of unique concepts from the farthest reaches of our imagination – including rebranding Tyrrell’s popcorn as ‘Poshcorn’ – and true to form, we did the same here.
-We created Red, White and Blue Crisps in
+Over the years, we’ve dragged up all sorts of unique Tyrrells PR concepts from the farthest reaches of our imagination – including rebranding Tyrrell’s popcorn as ‘Poshcorn’ – and true to form, we did the same here.
+We created Red, White and Blue Crisps in honour of the Jubilee, Cricket Tea Crisps and Red and White ‘Merry Crisp-mas’ festive crisps.

 pieces of coverage